 Hitch Safe break in – Is it Possible?

 All locks and safes can be broken into with some serious thought and determination.
 The Hitch safe has been designed to deter someone trying to crack or tamper with the lock to gain access.

 We tried to break in and crack our Trailer Hitch Safe Lock by first changing the combination and then turning the 4 pin numbers to see how long it will take to gain access.
 We gave up after 45 minutes.
 My fingers were starting to hurt.

-The logic is, if there are 4 Pin numbers ranging from 0-9 there are 10,000 possible combination.
+The logic is, if there are 4 Pin numbers ranging from 0-9 there are 10,000 possible combinations.
 If you are taking 2 seconds to try each number it would take around 5.5 hours.

 The math behind doing this for real is…